ktwilkinson1/documentation/content/nginx/admin-guide/security-controls/terminating-ssl-tcp.md

 ## Speeding up Secure TCP Connections

-Implementing SSL/TLS can significantly impact server performance, because the SSL handshake operation (a series of messages the client and server exchange to verify that the connection is trusted) is quite CPU-intensive.
-The default timeout for the SSL handshake is 60 seconds and it can be redefined with the [ssl_handshake_timeout](https://nginx.org/en/docs/stream/ngx_stream_ssl_module.html#ssl_handshake_timeout) directive.
-We do not recommend setting this value too low or too high, as that might result either in handshake failure or a long time to wait for the handshake to complete:
+Implementing SSL/TLS uses the SSL handshake operation, a series of messages between the client and server that verifies the connection is trusted.
+This is CPU-intensive and can hinder server performance.
+The default timeout for the SSL handshake is 60 seconds, but can be redefined with the [ssl_handshake_timeout](https://nginx.org/en/docs/stream/ngx_stream_ssl_module.html#ssl_handshake_timeout) directive.
+Setting this value too low or too high can result in a handshake failure or a longer wait for the handshake to complete:

 ```nginx
 server {